Blessing336/Blessing336/README.md

-## Hello 👋,  Blessing here.
+## Hello, Blessing here 👋

-I once helped drive an 8% boost in company revenue within six months by analysing real estate opportunities that gave properties an edge over the competition.
-That work alone supported investments worth up to ₦32 million.
+Firstly, I have helped drove 8% boost in company revenue within six months by analysing real estate opportunities which gave investors edges over their competitors.
+That work alone supported investments worth ₦32 million.

-I wasn’t just running numbers — I was telling stories with them.
-My weekly reports turned complex insights into clear decisions for stakeholders, and I even designed a data validation tool in Excel that doubled accuracy, leaving the database error-free.
+Secondly, my monthly reports turned insights into clear decisions for stakeholders, and I even designed a data validation tool in Excel that doubled accuracy, leaving the database error-free.
 Somewhere along the way, I found myself promoted to Team Leader, guiding strategy and bringing in new clients.

 But my favourite twist?
 Late last year, I stumbled into design and data storytelling — and I’ve been hooked ever since.
-It feels less like “work” and more like uncovering hidden narratives inside numbers.
+It feels less like “work” and more like discovering hidden narratives in numbers.

-Right now, I’m sharpening my skills in building data pipelines and ETL processes, learning how to make models run faster and more efficiently.
-It’s part of my ongoing journey of blending analytics, storytelling, and design into something that sparks both impact and curiosity.
+Right now, I’m sharpening my skills in building data pipelines and learning ETL processes, learning how to make models run faster and more efficiently.
+It’s part of my ongoing journey of blending analytics, storytelling, and design into something that impacts.

 <!--
 **Blessing336/Blessing336** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.